bitwalker/libcluster/README.md

 ## Clustering

 You have five choices with regards to cluster management out of the box.
 You can use the built-in Erlang tooling for connecting nodes, by setting `strategy: Cluster.Strategy.Epmd` in the config.
-You can use a .erlang.hosts file by setting `strategy: Cluster.Strategy.ErlangHosts` If set to `Cluster.Strategy.Gossip` it will make use of the multicast gossip protocol to dynamically form a cluster.
+You can use a .hosts.erlang file by setting `strategy: Cluster.Strategy.ErlangHosts` If set to `Cluster.Strategy.Gossip` it will make use of the multicast gossip protocol to dynamically form a cluster.
 If set to `Cluster.Strategy.Kubernetes`, it will use the Kubernetes API to query endpoints based on a basename and label selector, using the token and namespace injected into every pod; once it has a list of endpoints, it